BlueManCZ/SIF/README.md

 Example: `sudo pip3 install vdf`

+Also make sure you have [xprop](https://www.mankier.com/1/xprop) installed.
+It should be available in the official repositories.

 After that, all you need to do is **clone** this repository:
 ```
 git clone https://github.com/BlueManCZ/SIF.git